May to AUG Mon-Fri 14.

 Then they continued to threaten each other for a while, after which they parted, and Cuchulain returned to Dun Imrid, and the Morrigan with her cow to the fairy hill of Cruachan.

 Táin Bó Regamna (The Cattle-Raid of Regamna), Apparition of the Morrigan, The Yellow Book of Lecan The Cattle-Raid of Regamna

 The Morrígan emerges from the cave like a ghost and steals the cows of a woman named Odras.
 [Morrigán means “phantom queen” and she is known as shape-shifter] Odras follows her into Crúachán cave and thus into the otherworld.
 Here Odras falls under an enchanted sleep, upon awakening she sees the Morrígan who whispers a spell over her, turning her into a pool of water that feeds into the River Shannon.

 Much younger is a story of a woman who tried to catch a runaway cow by following it into the cave.
 According to the 18th century legend she emerged miles away in the Caves of Keshcorran, County Sligo.
 This type of story is told about numerous caves all over the world, see Cave Legends.

 Oweynagat is protected under the National Monuments Act and Annex I of the Habitats Directive.
 As it is located on private farmland you should arrange a visit at the Rathcroghan Visitor Centre in Tulsk.
 The guided tour begins in Medieval Tulsk and includes Rathcroghan Mound, the surrounding monuments, and Oweynagat.
 It is guided by an archaeologist.
-For the cave you should defintely wear a cave overall, gum boots, and a helmet with headlamp.
+For the cave you should definitely wear a cave overall, gum boots, and a helmet with headlamp.
 Be aware that you will get dirty and there is a shallow lake in the middle of the cave.